The Best Lizards for Handling: Species That Welcome Your Touch

 Blue tongue skinks grow to anywhere from 14 to 18 inches in length.

-Whereas a bearded dragon is light enough to hang onto the front of your shirt or sit on your shoulder while you walk around, a blue tongue skink is much heavier and bulkier and can be seriously injured if mishandled.
+Whereas a bearded dragon is light enough to hang onto the front of your shirt or sit on your shoulder while you walk around, a blue tongue skink is much heavier and bulkier.

-Due to their weight and size, they are fairly hardy and easy to handle.
+Due to their weight and size, they are fairly hardy lizards and are generally easy to handle.

 Temperament